 The iOS 13 beta is pre-release software which means it’s unfinished.
 The purpose of the beta is to weed out bugs and performance issues before the software arrives for everyone this fall.

 Unsurprisingly, the iOS 13 beta is causing problems for many beta testers.
 Apple’s acknowledged several issues it’s currently working on and beta testers have put together a long list of additional bugs.

 The current list of iOS 13 beta problems includes some of the usual suspects like severe battery drain, issues with apps, connectivity issues, crashes, installation problems, and UI lag.

-This is the first beta and future releases will be more polished, but you can expect bugs and performance issues to linger throughout Apple’s beta testing period.
+Future iOS 13 beta releases will be more polished.
+That said, you can expect bugs and performance issues to linger throughout Apple’s beta testing period.